AltDom/pingpong-mystery/README.md

 "Why yes, thank you, that would be lovely".
 Vanilla rooibos ..it's delicious.

 Over the course of a solid 30-minutes of having your ears hammered about seemingly everything but the crime (Thank God for the cookies!), you're told that an inportant piece of Yrgo **property** has been **damaged**.
-Unfortunately the criminal, still at large, managed to flea the scene unnoticed, however you're given the current list of **Yrgo incidents** as a starting point, and apparently a student has logged somewhere in there what happened.
-You're immediately suspicious as to why the principal didn't go to the effort of finding this logged entry for you, but it's too soon to point fingers.
-You must follow the lead that you've been given.
+Unfortunately the criminal, still at large, managed to flea the scene unnoticed, however you're given the current list of **Yrgo incidents** as a starting point, and apparently in there somewhere a student has logged their account of what happened.
+You're immediately suspicious as to why the principal hasn't gone to the effort of already finding out what happened and marking this logged entry for you.
+Something doesn't feel right ..the distressed phone call, the tea and snacks, and she doesn't even know what it is that's been damaged.

+It's too soon to start pointing fingers and your only option is to follow the lead that you've been given.
 Good luck, be careful and watch your back.
-There's danger around every corner of these corridors!
+It's quickly become clear that there's danger around every corner of these corridors!

 ## Solutions
 Too hard?
 Check the query solutions file if you get stuck.